-As the clip garnered over 5 million views within the first 24 hours, the prank was thought up by the Japanese branch of Sony to promote the upcoming release of Rings, the second installment in the American remake of The Ring franchise, which hit the screens in January.
+As the clip garnered over 5 million views within the first 24 hours, the perfect video prank was thought up by the Japanese branch of Sony to promote the upcoming release of Rings, the second installment in the American remake of The Ring franchise, which hit the screens in January.

 On the film's YouTube page, the teaser said, "You will never see this again.
 Wait 'til you see what's behind that screen."

 What made the clip so scary was the actor wearing a mask was grinning and looking at shoppers after her supposed demise, and not looking the least bit menacing, to put it lightly.
 As it is with a great prank, people who viewed the clip, whether they wanted to or not, we’re left speechless and unable to move or react.

 The Shame Samara Prank

 The studio behind the “Shame Samara” prank was surprised by the huge amount of visitors who went to see the Samara TV set.
 “Hundreds of viewers have come to watch and take photos of the prank,” the video makers revealed, “some people have even bought it online!”